Updated: February 1, 2026

 Wyoming$30

-We based these BOP rates on businesses with two employees across different states.
-Your actual rates will vary.
+*We based these BOP rates on businesses with two employees across different states.
+Your rates depend on your business type and location.

 Consulting Business Insurance Cost by Provider